david-inf/deep-learning-applications/README.md

 <details>
 <summary>Deploy on onseen data</summary>

-Obviously the full-finetuned DistilBERT has the better performance, and since the finetuning isn't that expensive yet, `distilbert_full` will be deployed on unseed data from rotten tomatoes dataset, i.e. the test split.
+Obviously the full-finetuned DistilBERT has the better performance, and since the finetuning isn't that much expensive yet, `distilbert_full` will be deployed on unseed data from rotten tomatoes dataset, i.e. the test split.

 ```bash
 python lab3/load_and_eval.py --split test --config lab3/configs/distilbert_full.yaml
 ```

+This results in an accuracy value of `0.841`.

 </details>